 But be warned: each playable character has a secret goal.
 While some involve a benign psychological matter, others threaten the survival of the entire colony.

-This game involves a bit of social deduction and bluffing, making it even more thrilling.
+This game shares some mechanics in common with popular social deduction games, making it even more thrilling.
 Try not to trust your friends too much, as some might choose sabotage over survival.